 Senke looked up from his laptop, curled his eyebrow at his daughter and let out a soft groan.
 Rin smiled precociously.

 "I know what you think.
 But this is how I want to express myself," she said, deftly reminding her father of her late mother’s parenting advice, "Would you let me buy one?
 Just to try it out."

 "Why would you want to look so provocative?" he asked quietly, subduing his worry.

-Yagasawaki was silent, preparing to offer a stern but amicable rebuttal.
+Senke was silent, preparing to offer a stern rebuttal.
 Then, subtly, the muscles around the edge of Rin's smiling cheeks began to twitch.

 He looked away from her as he nodded.
 "At least, get one that's not too ero," he said, his voice taught and humor-filled to mask his real emotion, "for your mother's sake."

 Rin bent at the waist to kiss him on the cheek.
 "Thank you, dad," she said, bolting up and heading to the door.